chrismbah/strapi-devblog-readme/README.md

 ```

 This code sets up a Next.js page that will fetch a list of all the blogs from the Strapi API `/blogs` endpoint and renders them in a neat blog-like format.

-It handles the loading and error aspect when fetching all blogs.
+We use the `useEffect` hook to fetch a list of all the blogs from the endpoint and renders them in a neat blog-like format.
 The `fetchPosts` function uses the `getAllPosts` function in our `/lib/api.tsx` file to make the API request.

+While the data is being fetched, a `Loader` component is displayed.
+If an error occurs or the post is not found, appropriate messages are shown.

 The `handlePageChange` function is used to manage pagination in our blog.
 When a user clicks to navigate to a new page, this function updates the URL with the new page number while preserving any existing search parameters.

 It creates a `new URLSearchParams` object, sets the page parameter to the selected page number, and then uses `router.push` to navigate to the updated URL.
 Finally, it sets a loading state to true, which can be used to show a loader while the new content is being fetched.